lucic71/Licenta2022/Timeline.md

 I think this should be a sub-task in Advance preparations too.
 Me and LucianM (mostly LucianM) did this in [Project milestiones](#proj-milestones-anchor).

+Note on the above paragraph: After reading this article [I ported the new Hare compiler to OpenBSD](https://briancallahan.net/blog/20220427.html) it seems that the "initial source code modifications" stage really makes sense.
+In the "Getting started" section Brian explains that he had to do some modifications in order to match the errno and syscall conventions from OpenBSD.
+After that he explains in "The first build errors" the "Building for remote system" stage described below.

 Workstation testing should follow the same sub-task as target testing, the only difference being that the "linked test on target" should be changed to "linked test on WS".
 For this to happen I propose to change this structure: